esterpantaleo/etymology/docs/test.md

 <a name="module_GRAPH..setEdges"></a>

 ### GRAPH~setEdges(nCol)
-Sets edges in the graph so that nodes are displayed in lines with nCol elements.
+Sets edges in the graph so nodes are displayed in lines with nCol elements, and nodes in the same language are next to each other.
 Sets the value of this.languages if undefined

 **Kind**: inner method of [<code>GRAPH</code>](#module_GRAPH)